99 Ranch Market: History

 Roger Chen, a Taiwanese-born American, opened the chain's first location in 1984 in Little Saigon, a Vietnamese American community located in Westminster, California (now closed).
-In 1987, a second market was opened in Montebello (also now closed).
+In 1987, a second market was opened in Montebello on 2809 Via Campo (closed in 1997 or 1998).
 It was originally called 99 Price Market but was eventually renamed 99 Ranch Market to give the supermarket a somewhat more attractive name.
+A third location using the first 99 Ranch Market official name was opened at Rowland Heights in 1989, which is still open today.

 Prior to 1998, all stores that were opened outside of California were done through franchises, with the exception for a single store in Nevada, all of these franchises had either failed (Hawaii and Georgia), became independent (Indonesia), or both (Arizona).

 In their first expansion outside of California, company owned stores were opened in the Seattle area at the Great Wall Shopping Center in 1998 and a second store at the Edmonds Shopping Center in 2003.

 Over the years, 99 Ranch Market has developed into the largest Chinese supermarket chain, with its own production facilities, including farms and processing factories.
 The chain is currently headquartered in Buena Park, California.

 In addition to its American stores, it maintains its own production facilities in China and these company-owned plants have implemented quality control measures to ensure that products from China are compliant with Food and Drug Administration standards and regulations.

 A franchise store was established in Atlanta at the Asian Square in 1993.
 This store was unable to compete with more recently opened East Coast based chains like Super H Mart and closed in 2010.

 In 1993, the parent of the 99 Ranch Asian supermarket chain, Tawa Supermarkets, created a Chinese-Canadian supermarket chain called T&T Supermarket (大統華) as a joint venture with Uni-President Enterprises Corporation of Taiwan and a group of Canadian investors headed by President and CEO Cindy Lee.
 T&T initially started stores in the Vancouver area, and then expanded throughout Canada and into Edmonton, Calgary and Toronto.
 Tawa and partners sold the T&T Supermarket chain to Loblaw Companies in 2009 for $225 million.

 In 1995, the first 99 Ranch Market location in the state of Nevada was opened by a franchise that was owned by Chen's nephew Jason Chen as the anchor for the new Chinatown Plaza development in Las Vegas.
 A second Las Vegas area location was opened two decades later in October 2015.